 \section{Methodology}

 In this section, we present an overview of our study methodology, encompassing ethical considerations, recruitment, demographics, and an explanation of our online survey.
-A total of 214 smartphone users participated in our study, which comprised two rounds of multiple-choice questions.
-In the initial round, participants were not informed that it was a smishing detection task.
-They were asked about their likelihood of interacting with the provided SMS.
+A total of 187 smartphone users participated in our study, which comprised of a first round and second round with multiple-choice questions.
+In the first round task, participants were not informed of the smishing related aspect of our study.
 The second round involved the smishing detection task, where participants assessed the legitimacy of SMS screenshots.